tournesol-app/tournesol/backend/README.md

 #### Procedure

+##### Create and configure the key

-Go to https://console.cloud.google.com/apis/ and create a new project.
+**(1)** Go to https://console.cloud.google.com/apis/ and create a new project.
 You can choose the name you prefer, we suggest `tournesol`.
 You should now be automatically redirected to the project dashboard.

-Go to the credentials page, accessible from the menu, and create new `API key `credentials.
-Do not apply any application nor API restriction.
+**(2)** Go to the credentials page, accessible from the menu, and create new `API key `credentials.
 You should now be able to see the API key value by clicking on it.

+**(3)** Unfold the action menu of your API key and click on modify.
+To secure the key usage you need to add few restrictions.

+Add an application restriction to define the only URLs or IP addresses allowed to use the key (not relevant for local development environments).

+Also add an API restriction to make the key able to query only the `YouTube Data API v3`.
+This setting can take few minutes to apply.

+##### Configure the back end

 Now configure the `YOUTUBE_API_KEY` setting with the API key value in your `SETTINGS_FILE`.
 If you are using the dev-env, the settings file is